urmastalimaa/reactive-visualizer/README.md

 To Do

+1. Sort operators and factories by name
 1. Pause, rewind, step by step during displaying.
-2. Enhance the simulation area, show previous values.
+1. Enhance the simulation area, show previous values.
+1. Allow setting end of time
-3. Style the UI
+1. Style the UI
-4. Live simulation using a timeout scheduler, allowing real requests.
+1. Live simulation using a timeout scheduler, allowing real requests.
-5. Capture live simulation, playback similar to virtual time
+1. Capture live simulation, playback similar to virtual time
-6. Try and parse user provided javascript snippet to create the observable.
+1. Try and parse user provided javascript snippet to create the observable.
-7. Allow operators with arbitrary parameters using structured view for observables.
+1. Allow operators with arbitrary parameters using structured view for observables.
-8. Query and parse operator descriptions from TypeScript definitions during building.
+1. Query and parse operator descriptions from TypeScript definitions during building.